ranyodh/blueprint-cli/README.md

 The public repo for the Boundless Controller is located at [mirantiscontainers/boundless](https://github.com/mirantiscontainers/boundless).
 When a release is created in mirantiscontainers/boundless-cli, it will push the generated binary to the public repo.
 The public repo will then create a release with the binary and documentation.
 Much of the documentation for working with the Boundless Controller can be found in the public repo.

+## Documentation/Examples

+The only documentation or examples in this repo should be if we need something special for our development setup (avoiding) or internal to Mirantis.
+These can be found in the docs folder.

+All other documentation and examples should be located in the [public repo](https://github.com/MirantisContainers/boundless).

 ## Releases

 Information on creating a release can be found in the [release documentation](docs/creating-a-release.md).